-Class of 1981
+Class of 2000

 What I hope to contribute to WAAD:I am excited to be able to work with a team Wellesley alumnae to further the mission of WAAD – to connect alumnae of African descent with each other and the College community.
 I hope to bring insight from my involvement with the variety of alumnae communities – local clubs, WCAA, classes, and SIGs – to help foster an environment of shared learning and support.
-And I expect to bring my work experience developing and implementing a wide range of communications programs to this role with WAAD.
+And I expect to bring my work experience in developing and implementing a wide range of communications programs to this role with WAAD.